BillS13iv/HynConn/README.txt

-Printing was completed using an outside 3D printing service, I would recommend 3DHubs.com Connectors are printed in Tough resin (ABS-like) (SLA/DLP), 25?m layering
+Printing was completed using an outside 3D printing service, I would recommend 3DHubs.com Connectors are printed in Heat Resistance (SLA/DLP), 25 micron (mc) layering